-Comodo Dragon promises to block download trackers which really does add an extra layer of security on top of an already sound browser.
+Comodo Dragon promises to block download trackers which adds an extra layer of security on top of an already sound browser.

 Comodo Dragon is available with Comodo's antivirus and PC security software or as a standalone browser.
 What's more, Comodo Dragon is also available based on Mozilla Firefox, it's called Comodo IceDragon.

-Unlike Firefox and Chrome, Opera don't collect mass information on users which for some is a big thumbs up.
+Unlike Firefox and Chrome, Opera doesn't collect mass information on users which for some is a big thumbs up.

 Interestingly, since April 2016, Opera has come with a free built-in VPN which means users can browse privately and securely.

 Based on the Chromium open source project, the Yandex browser uses the Blink engine and checks downloads through Kaspersky antivirus.
-What's more, the browser uses Opera's Turbo technology to optimise webpages that are using a slow or disrupted connection.
+Also, the browser uses Opera's Turbo technology to optimise webpages that are using a slow or disrupted connection.